The best office chairs 2023: tested and rated

 -

-As the follow-up to the Branch Ergonomic Chair, the Branch Verve Chair immediately sets itself apart from the competition due to its unique design which won it an iF Design Award in 2022.
+As the follow-up to the Branch Ergonomic Chair, the Branch Verve Chair immediately sets itself apart from the competition thanks to its unique design which won this chair an iF Design Award.
 Instead of a mesh back, it has a 3D-knit backrest that's extremely comfortable while also being breathable.
 Besides the Coral color seen here, the Branch Verve Chair is available in black and white as well as light green and light blue.

 I found the Branch Verve Chair to be quite comfortable during testing and was impressed by how my body sunk into the chair.
 At the same time, its nylon casters also made a big difference and were much smoother when rolling around on my hardwood floors.
-The Branch Verve Chair features six points of adjustment and it feels really good when I leaned back while taking short breaks throughout my workday.
+The Branch Verve Chair features six points of adjustment and it felt really good leaning back in the chair while taking short breaks throughout my workday.

 Read our full Branch Verve Chair review.